w3f/polkadot-legacy-spec/spec.md

 ### Specifics

 Each notional egress queue for a given block `chain[B].parachain[P].egress[Q]` relates to a specific set of data stored in the state.
 Specific for the end-state `S` of block `B`, we index-key `chain[B].parachain[P].egress_queues[Q]` into a trie.
-For any given block, the roots of all unprocessed egress queues (at the end of the block's state transition) are stored in its state: `S.Parachains.chain_state(P).egress_queue_roots[Q]`.
+For any given block, the roots of all unprocessed egress queues (at the end of the block's S-T) are stored in its state: `S.Parachains.chain_state(P).egress_queue_roots[Q]`.

 As part of its operation, the candidate block validation function requires the unprocessed ingress queues (i.e. relevant other parachain's egress queues).
 These queues are provided by the collator as part of the candidate block, *but* are validated externally to the validation function "natively" by the validator.
 Technically these could be validated as part of the validation function, but it would mean duplication of code between all parachains and would inevitably be slower and require substantial additional data wrangling as the witness data concerning historical egress information were composed and passed.
 Requiring the validator node itself to pre-validate this information avoids this.

-The candidate specifies the new set of egress queue roots, and the Validation Function ensures that these are reflected by the state transition of the parachain.
+The candidate specifies the new set of egress queue roots, and the Validation Function ensures that these are reflected by the S-T of the parachain.

 The source and destination are parachain indices.